imqcam/dagster_workflow/kafka_cluster_k8s/README.md

     kubectl get secrets -n imqcam-dagster

+Note that two of these secrets refer to the Globus Compute Client: the Globus Compute Endpoint that will be used must have been configured with those two environment variables set to the same (raw, not base64-encoded) values on the system hosting the Globus Compute Endpoint, or Dagster won't have permission to submit jobs to the endpoint.

 ### Install Dagster

 We'll install Dagster in k8s using the Helm chart that Dagster makes publicly available.
 The [`values.yaml`](./values.yaml) file in this directory edits its default configurations to work as described above.